kawf/kawf/migration_context.md

 ## Testing and Debugging

 1. **Error Logging:**
-   - Error log is symlinked to `error-git.log`
+   - Error log is symlinked to `error.log`
    - Timestamps in UTC/GMT
    - Server timezone is PDT
    - Example: 15:23:54 UTC = 08:23:54 PDT